TazTxUK/MinimapAPI/README.md

 * Hovering over a room will display a list of its contents *(Thanks JSG!)*

 ### Known issues:
-* Curse of the Lost questionmark isnt handles by the API in any way
+* Curse of the Lost questionmark isnt drawn
+* Fix that 1 stretchy row (reminder for taz)

 ### Needs rework:
-* rework the "Post Render" functions to be less redundant (for @wofsauge)
-* more intuitive names for most functions
-* overload functions that take tables
 * Some comments for the functions with a small explaination on what they are used for, what arguments they require, which of them are optional and what the function returns

 ## API Documentation